zenrith/Data-Science-Portfolio-/README.md

 - [Carousell Analytics](https://github.com/zenrith/Data-Science-Portfolio-/blob/main/Carousell%20Analytics/Carousell%20Analytics.ipynb): Ever wondered how Carousell is performing at a certain point in time?
 How would we know without a dataset?
 We create our own!
   - Techniques: Web scraping, Regression
 - [Fake News Detection](https://github.com/zenrith/Data-Science-Portfolio-/tree/main/Fake%20News%20Detection): In a modernizing society that rapidly generates content online, can we accurately tell fake from true news apart?
 This was a project from my school's Machine Learning class, NUS CS3244.
 My partner and I was in charge of doing the preparation / cleaning / modelling of data.
 Personally, I handled the modelling that involved TFIDF vectorization, while my partner did modelling that involved Word2Vec.
-  - Techniques: Text processing, Classifiers
+  - Techniques: Text processing, Classification

 ## R (coming soon)